Fact-checked against ABS — Consumer Price Index on 2026-04-25.

 Why “rent is rent” hides the actual cost

-From what we’ve seen, The short version.
-The advertised weekly rent is the starting point, not the total.
-Here’s the thing nobody quite says out loud at the start of a rental: the headline figure misses several real cost categories that show up across a lease, and the difference between the headline and the actual outlay can be substantial over a year.
-Worth knowing.
+The advertised weekly rent is your starting point, not your total.
+Nobody quite spells this out when you sign: the headline figure leaves out several real cost categories that turn up over the life of a lease, and across a year the difference between that headline and what actually leaves your account can be substantial.

 - Bond – typically four weeks of rent, paid upfront, refundable but not always fully